-Implications for HR

-- Worker must not work more than 45 hours a week. - Maximum number of over-time is 3 hours per day and 10 hours per week. - Female employees are entitled to four months maternity leave. - Employees are entitled to 21 days consecutive leave per year. - An employee is entitled to 30 days sick leave in a three year cycle. - Meal interval for employees of 1 hour after 5 hours of work. - Employee must give 4 weeks' notice to end an employment contract if he worked for one year or more.

-1.5.3 Employment Equity Act [EEA]

-Implications for HR

-- Equity plans must be compiled and submitted to the Department of Labour. - Job vacancies must be made known to everybody who is eligible to apply. - Elimination of unfair discrimination in recruitment, selection, placement etc. - Fair testing and assessment of applicants. - Identify employees that fit in the category of AA. - > Draft an Employment Equity Plan as a code of good practice.

-1.5.4 Skills Development Act [SDA]

-• Implications for HR

-- Training needs of workers must be identified. - > SETAS must be approached for accredited service providers to train and assess employees at their workplace. - Service providers must assist workers to acquire the required skills needed to complete work tasks effectively and efficiently.
+• Implications for HR Worker must not work more than 45 hours a week. $\checkmark$ Maximum number of over-time is 3 hours per day and 10 hours per week. $\succ$ Female employees are entitled to four months maternity leave. $\succ$ Employees are entitled to 21 days consecutive leave per year. $\triangleright$ An employee is entitled to 30 days sick leave in a three year cycle.
+Meal interval for employees of 1 hour after 5 hours of work. $\triangleright$ Employee must give 4 weeks' notice to end an employment contract if he worked for one year or more L.5.3 Employment Equity Act [EEA] • Implications for HR $\succ$ Equity plans must be compiled and submitted to the Department of Labour. $\succ$ Job vacancies must be made known to everybody who is eligible to apply. ≻ Elimination of unfair discrimination in recruitment, selection, placement etc. $\triangleright$ Fair testing and assessment of applicants. $\triangleright$ Identify employees that fit in the category of AA.
+Draft an Employment Equity Plan as a code of good practice.
+L.5.4 Skills Development Act [SDA] • Implications for HR $\triangleright$ Training needs of workers must be identified.
+4 SETAS must be approached for accredited service providers to train and assess employees at their workplace.
+Service providers must assist workers to acquire the required skills needed to complete work tasks effectively and efficiently.
+1.5.5 COIDA ٠ Implications for HR 4 COIDA has significance for the HR function, because COIDA describes, amongst others, how to deal with workplace accidents.
+A COIDA has significance for the HR function, because COIDA describes, amongst others, how to deal with workplace accidents.
+The HR function must make sure that all managers throughout the business are familiar with this act.

-1.5.5 COIDA

-Implications for HR

-- COIDA has significance for the HR function, because COIDA describes, amongst others, how to deal with workplace accidents. - > The HR function must make sure that all managers throughout the business are familiar with this act. - If a workplace accident occurs, it will be the HR function's responsibility to communicate with the Compensation Fund and with the injured employee. - The HR function is also responsible for calculating and paying the business' monthly contribution to the Compensation Fund.
+The HR function is also responsible for calculating and paying the business' monthly contribution to the Compensation Fund.